sst/sst/www/docs/config.md

 import { Config } from "@serverless-stack/node/config";
 ```

-The module performs a top-level await to fetch and decrypt `STRIPE_KEY` and `GITHUB_TOKEN` from SSM.
-Once fetched, you can reference `Config.STRIPE_KEY` and `Config.GITHUB_TOKEN` directly in your code.
+The module performs a top-level await to fetch and decrypt `STRIPE_KEY` from SSM.
+Once fetched, you can reference `Config.STRIPE_KEY` directly in your code.

 Note that the secret values are fetched once when the Lambda container first boots up, and the values are cached for subsequent invocations.